KAR Auction Services (KAR) Q3 2017 Results - Earnings Call Transcript

 John Murphy - Bank of America Merrill Lynch

 Jim, maybe just a follow-up on TradeRev.
-I mean, so as you're looking at this, I mean, is this complementary to the physical auctions and your online efforts and really goes after the sort of the wholesalers in the market and those will be the folks who will be disintermediated or do you think that this may also eat away potentially the physical and online business that you have right now?
+I mean, so as you're looking at this, I mean, is this complementary to the physical auctions and your online efforts and really goes after the sort of the wholesalers in the market and those will be the folks who will be disintermediated, or do you think that this may also eat away potentially at the physical and online business that you have right now?

 James P. Hallett - KAR Auction Services, Inc.

 There is no question that it fits into our online strategy and our digital strategy.
 I think that as we look at this business, we know again to repeat, John, we know that we can expand the market and we know that – we know that it does displace – I believe, it does displace the wholesaler.
-If you take today, many dealerships still operate, when they get a trade-in and they don't really know how to value the trade, they get on the phone, as you know, and they phone their favorite four wholesalers, five wholesalers and they get a number on the trade-in, and as I said, the wholesalers controlling their gross profit and controlling the amount of new cars they sell.
-And they're not always getting the best number, because the wholesalers got to eat too.
-So at the end of the day what you got here is you're getting the best money available in the market today, real live money, that's committed and allows you to go ahead and make your deal.
-And as you get that, that instant appraisal coming in, it allows the dealer to know what his gross profit is from the moment that those prices start rolling in.
-If that makes sense?
+If you take today, many dealerships still operate, when they get a trade-in, and they don't really know how to value the trade, they get on the phone, as you know, and they phone their favorite four wholesalers, five wholesalers and they get a number on the trade, and as I say, the wholesalers controlling their gross profit and controlling the amount of new cars they sell.
+And they're not always getting the best number because the wholesalers got to eat too.

+So at the end of the day what you've got here is you're getting the best money available in the market today, real live money, that's committed and allows you to go ahead and make your deal.
+And as you get that, that instant appraisal coming in, it allows the dealer to know what his gross profit is from the moment that those prices start rolling in, if that makes sense.

 Eric M. Loughmiller - KAR Auction Services, Inc.

 And John, let me add.
-In 2011, we acquired OPENLANE, there was clearly an emphasis; can we expand beyond call it off-lease and commercial vehicles.
+In 2011, we acquired OPENLANE, there was clearly an emphasis, can we expand beyond call it off-lease and commercial vehicles.
 And the truth is, this is the product that does that, not the OPENLANE system itself.
 And I think that's what's important is, we believe there's an opportunity to sell dealer-to-dealer cars online.
 Jim, do you have anything to add to that?

 James P. Hallett - KAR Auction Services, Inc.

 Yeah.
-You know, John, the other thing that I want to add to that is and it goes to maybe your question as well is, this is just another channel.
+John, the other thing that I want to add to that is, and it goes to maybe your question as well is, this is just another channel.
 Again, we've been telling you for years that we never want to dictate where a car sells.
-We believe that our responsibility is to provide the best markets, the best channels, the best platforms and then let the market and the customers decide where the car should be bought and sold.
+We believe that our responsibility is to provide the best markets, the best channels, the best platforms, and then let the market and the customers decide where the cars should be bought and sold.

 And so, as I think about developing multiple channels, this is just another channel.
 But it's a channel that gets you access to another 10 million vehicles.
-And if we get some slice of that market, I'd like the potential outcome of that.
+And if we get some slice of that market, I like the potential outcome of that.
 (30:40)

 Eric M. Loughmiller - KAR Auction Services, Inc.

-In terms of while we'll report this, we're still working on all of that as we just completed it, but I am expecting that this volume will get reported in our online volumes and this will become the dealer channel and the OPENLANE system or the private label will be commercial channel and that'll be the mix between the two.
+In terms of how we'll report this, we're still working on all of that as we just completed it, but I am expecting that this volume will get reported in our online volumes, and this will become the dealer channel and the OPENLANE system, or the private label will be commercial channel, and that'll be the mix between the two.
 And the revenue per unit is a little bit higher on this dealer channel through TradeRev than it is on the commercial channel within the OPENLANE environment.

 John Murphy - Bank of America Merrill Lynch

 Seems like it makes a lot of sense.
 Second question just on the conversion rate, 61.3%, that was – it was a little bit higher than we were looking for.
-I'm just curious if that was solely a result of a higher mix of institutional vehicles and as we think about you know the lease tsunami that's coming in the next two years, do you think that that will actually increase over time and actually make these physical auctions that much more profitable?
+I'm just curious if that was solely a result of a higher mix of institutional vehicles, and as we think about the lease tsunami that's coming in the next two years, do you think that that will actually increase over time, and actually make these physical auctions that much more profitable?

 James P. Hallett - KAR Auction Services, Inc.